atlastory/Editor.js/README.md

 ### Build

 Editor.js uses [Gulp](http://gulpjs.com/) as a task runner and [Browserify](http://browserify.org/) to load modules.
-It is built to be completely modular, and `index.js` can be edited to include
+It is built to be completely modular, and `index.js` can be edited to include any modules depending on your needs.

 ```sh
 npm install -g gulp